Making Museum Design Participatory

 #3 Re-Act! – The Design of (Re-)Active Elements

-The kick-off meeting of the lab took place in June 2023.
-It was attended by numerous people from the wider community who had responded to a public call by DOMiDLabs.
-They form, together with İdil Efe (Berlin), Kollektiv Plus X (Leipzig), Sandra Vacca and Azziza B. Malanda (both DOMiDLabs), the lab team.
+The kick-off meeting of Lab #03 took place in June 2023.
+It was attended by numerous people from urban society who had responded to a public call from DOMiDLabs.
+Together with İdil Efe (Berlin), Kollektiv Plus X (Leipzig), Sandra Vacca and Azziza B. Malanda (both DOMiDLabs), formed the lab team.

-The outcome of the joint work will be on display in the Halle of the Alte Feuerwache Köln in January/February 2024.
+The results of the joint work will be on display in the Alte Feuerwache Köln hall from 20 January to 28 February 2024.

 #4 Trigger Warning! – Sensitive Objects and Topics in a Multi-Perspective Exhibition